Certora/Documentation/docs/gambit/gambit.md

 These flags are explained in the following section.

 ### Examples of How to Run Gambit
-You can run Gambit on a single solidity file with various additional arguments.
+You can run Gambit on a single Solidity file with various additional arguments.
 Gambit also accepts a configuration file as input where you can specify which files you want to mutate and using which mutations.
 You can also control which functions and contracts you want to mutate.
-**Configuration files are the recommended way for using Gambit.**
+**Configuration files are the recommended way to use Gambit.**

 #### Running Gambit on a Single Solidity File
 We recommend this approach only when you have a simple project with few files